-Long-Term Debt

-Long-Term Debt Structure

-The issuance of long-term debt allows a county to acquire major assets and finance large projects such as buildings, bridges and roads, and jails.
+Long-Term Debt Long-Term Debt Structure The issuance of long-term debt allows a county to acquire major assets and finance large projects such as buildings, bridges, roads, and jails.
 The increase in the amount of debt to repay, however, limits the county's ability to react to current economic conditions.
 Individual state agencies may issue debt for specific purposes pursuant to law, but the total amount of debt a county may incur is generally limited by Oregon state law.

-The county's outstanding debt falls into three broad categories

-Full Faith and Credit bonds (FFCB) - bonds issued to finance major construction projects.
+The county's outstanding debt falls into three broad categories Full Faith and Credit bonds (FFCB) - bonds issued to finance major construction projects.
 The bonds are backed by the full faith and credit of the county, within the limitations of Article XI of the Oregon Constitution, and are to be repaid from existing revenue sources.

-Revenue bonds - bonds issued to pay for projects with specific revenue sources for repayment.
+Revenue bonds - bonds issued to finance major construction projects in business-type activities and to pay for projects with specific revenue sources for repayment.
 General Obligation (GO) bonds - bonds issued to finance major construction projects in governmental activities.
 These bonds are general obligations of the county and are also backed by the full faith and credit of the county.
 Annually, the county will levy to repay these general obligations in addition to other taxes.

-Figure 30 Long-term debt (in millions, adjusted for inflation)

-The county's long-term debt had steadily decreased until the GO Bond Series 2016A and 2016B were issued in FY17 for the replacement of the Clackamas 800 Radio Groups' emergency communications system and existing radio coverage expansion.
-Additionally, Revenue Obligations Series 2021 was issued in FY21 in the amount of \$40 million to finance capital projects and fund a debt service reserve (Figure 30).
+Figure 24 Long-term debt (in millions, adjusted for inflation) The county's long-term debt had steadily decreased until the GO Bond Series 2016A and 2016B were issued in FY17 for the replacement of the Clackamas 800 Radio Groups' emergency communications system and existing radio coverage expansion.
+In FY21, Water Environment Services Revenue Obligations Series 2021 were issued in the amount of \$40 million to finance capital projects and fund a debt service reserve for the obligations.
+(Figure 24).
 Independent assessments of the county's debt health are regularly performed by credit agencies prior to a bond issuance.
 The county's credit rating continued to improve since the FFCB issue in 2012 when the rating was Aa2 by Moody's.
-Moody's assigned an Aaa rating, its highest, to the Full Faith and Credit and Refunding Obligations, Series 2020.
-Moody's also maintained Aaa rating on the county's general obligation unlimited tax bonds and the parity Full Faith and Credit obligations, and a Aa2 ratings on the county's Multifamily Housing Revenue Bonds, Series 2013A (Easton Ridge Apartments Project).

-Other taxes include ad valorem (general) property taxes, which is a district tax upon all of the taxable property within the County
+Moody's assigned an Aaa rating. its highest, to the Full Faith and Credit and Refunding Obligations, Series 2020.
+Moody's also maintained Aaa rating on the county's general obligation unlimited tax bonds and the parity Full Faith and Credit obligations, and a Aa2 ratings on the county's Multifamily Housing Revenue Bonds, Series 2013A (Easton Ridge Apartments Project). &lt;sup>14 Other taxes include ad valorem (general) property taxes, which is a district tax upon all of the taxable property within the County Report Number 2025-01 Clackamas County Financial Condition